Dialpad vs. RingCentral

 Both platforms give your teams the tools to communicate.
 But neither tells your teams which accounts deserve attention right now, what context matters for each conversation, or when the timing is right to reach out.

-ZoomInfo is an AI GTM platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-Its GTM Context Graph (an intelligence layer that processes 1.5B+ data points daily) unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
+ZoomInfo is an all-in-one AI GTM Platform built on the industry's largest verified B2B dataset.
+Its data foundation covers 500M contacts and 100M companies, with 135M+ verified phone numbers and 200M+ verified business emails.
+That data feeds the GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily that unifies B2B data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
+Your team can work through this intelligence in GTM Workspace for sellers, GTM Studio for marketers and RevOps, or through the Enterprise API and ZoomInfo MCP in any front-end, including Dialpad and RingCentral.

 If adding data-driven intelligence to your communications platform sounds like the missing piece, see how ZoomInfo works.